-The mission of the Kentucky Department for Public Health (KDPH) is to improve the health and safety of people in Kentucky through prevention, promotion and protection.
+The Kentucky Department for Public Health (DPH) is responsible for developing and operating state public health programs and activities for the citizens of Kentucky.
+The mission of DPH is to improve the health and safety of people in Kentucky through prevention, promotion and protection.

 The department is organized into seven divisions with the Commissioner's Office providing oversight and support for the divisions and programs.
-The Center for Performance Management, the Office of Health Equity and the Public Health Nursing Office are located in the Commissioner's Office.
+The Office of Health Equity and the Public Health Nursing Office are located in the Commissioner's Office.
 More information about each division can be found on the links at the left of this page.